-BEEF BREEDING CATTLE ARRIVAL: Saturday, August 10th from 3:00pm-9:00pm
+BEEF BREEDING CATTLE ARRIVAL: Saturday before Fair from 3:00pm-9:00pm

-YOUTH MANAGEMENT RECORDS, EDUCATIONAL EXHIBITS, AND PHOTOGRAPHY JUDGING: Sunday, August 11th time 9:00am-NOON
+YOUTH MANAGEMENT RECORDS, EDUCATIONAL EXHIBITS, AND PHOTOGRAPHY JUDGING: Sunday of Fair from 9:00am-NOON

-LIVESTOCK JUDGING: Sunday, August 11th beginning at 2:00pm STARTS IN SHEEP BARN
+LIVESTOCK JUDGING: Sunday of Fair beginning at 2:00pm STARTS IN SHEEP BARN

-BEEF FITTING SHOW: Thursday, August 15h afternoon
+BEEF FITTING SHOW: Thursday of Fair in the afternoon

-YOUTH & OPEN BEEF BREEDING SHOW: Tuesday, August 13th beginning at 11:30am
+YOUTH & OPEN BEEF BREEDING SHOW: Tuesday of Fair beginning at 11:30am

-SKILLATHON: Thursday, August 15th 11:00 am-1:00 pm in tent by Covered Arena
+SKILLATHON: Thursday of Fair 11:00 am-1:00 pm in tent by Covered Arena

-ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday, August 18st at 6:00am.
+ANIMAL RELEASE: Animals may be removed from the fairgrounds beginning Sunday after fair at 6:00am.
 Early removal is not permitted without a signed Early Release Form (available online or at the Fairgrounds Office).